fredericbonnet/helena/docs/src/helena-dialect/closures.spec.md

 closure ?name? argspec body
 ```

-The `closure` command defines a new command that will execute a script
+The `closure` command creates a new command that will execute a script
 in the context where it is declared.

 ### Specifications